BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

 ```
 This time there's zero chance of correlation because the two remaining `ELIDED` elements each contain several (5) DIDs, drawn from the set of all DIDs.
 There's no practical way to figure out what is in each bundle.

-Paul can still create his assertion, just like before:
+In order to prove his participation, Paul creates an assertion, just like before:
 ```
 "isBasic": "ur:crypto-cid/hdcxiadtuowtsrynlfbslgplynrlonpfbaeolkbzztsngtasjpenwmdevojsgmplishhurkebnts"
 ```